Master of Science in Nursing in Family Nurse Practitioner

 Students in the FNP program receive rigorous family nurse practitioner education, covering essential topics such as advanced health assessment, pathophysiology, pharmacology, and evidence-based practice.
 The curriculum prepares graduates to diagnose and treat a wide range of health conditions, promote disease prevention, and improve patient outcomes in diverse healthcare settings.

 With a combination of online coursework and in-person clinical experiences, students benefit from Ohio State’s nationally recognized faculty, cutting-edge resources, and a strong support network.
-Our FNP program, ranked among the best online programs nationally by U.S. News & World Report, prepares graduates to take on leadership roles in primary care, meet the growing demand for advanced practice nurses, and make a meaningful impact in healthcare.
+Our FNP program, ranked among the best online programs nationally by U.S. News & World Report, prepares graduates to take on leadership roles in primary care, meet the growing demand for advanced practice nurses, and make a meaningful impact in health care.
 It adheres to guidelines from the National Organization of Nurse Practitioner Faculties (NONPF) and the American Association of Colleges of Nursing (AACN).

 Academic Calendar